-The adopted budget will provide \$440,750 in funding to transition a pilot high school program to an ongoing one modeled on the Families and Education Levy middle school innovation program that significantly improved academic achievement for students in these schools.
+The proposed budget will provide \$440,750 in funding to transition a pilot high school program to an ongoing one modeled on the Families and Education Levy middle school innovation program that significantly improved academic achievement for students in these schools.
 Investments affect students in all grades and allow for a whole student approach that addresses academic skills, social emotional development, health, and family engagement.
 Beginning in Fall of 2017, Cleveland High School implemented strategies to reduce disciplinary actions, improve attendance, adopt a more rigorous curriculum, create or adopt more culturally relevant curricula, and improve college and career planning and experiential learning for students at all grade levels.

 High-quality, culturally specific summer learning slots will be expanded to serve more students, supported by \$461,250 in ongoing funding.
 These programs will be aimed at African-American/Black and other students of color without requiring that the students struggle academically.
-The adopted budget will also provide \$102,500 in ongoing funding to allow DEEL to help college-bound high school graduates avoid summer melt, which refers to the fact that as many as one in five high school graduates who gain college admission don't arrive on campus in the fall.
+The proposed budget will also provide \$102,500 in ongoing funding to allow DEEL to continue to help college-bound high school graduates avoid summer melt, which refers to the fact that as many as one in five high school graduates who gain college admission don't arrive on campus in the fall.
 Most of these students are low-income and ethnic minority, often the first to attend college, and need additional support to complete all the steps necessary for enrollment.
-The department was unable to secure an agreement with the Seattle Public Schools in time for summer melt to begin in the summer of 2017 but will be ready to begin this program in the summer of 2018.

-For additional information about the City's use of the Sweetened Beverage Tax (Ordinance 125324), see the 2018 Adopted Budget Executive Summary in the Introduction section of the budget.
+For additional information about the City's use of the Sweetened Beverage Tax (Ordinance 125324), see the 2018 Proposed Budget Executive Summary in the Introduction section of the budget.